 Bus pass: from £49 per month

 *Figures have been taken from the Student Living Index 2021 and reflect average student spending in Manchester.

 What travel options are there in Manchester?

-The city centre is easy to explore by foot.
+The city center is easy to explore by foot.
 Walk around the city’s Northern Quarter to find modern street art and ceramics, or immerse yourself in Asian culture in Manchester’s Chinatown.